51Degrees/specifications/pipeline-specification/features/properties.md

 by each Flow Element.
 This value will be stored within the Element Data, which is in turn stored within Flow Data.

-Each Flow Element may populate values for zero or more Properties.
+Each Flow Element MAY populate values for zero or more Properties.

 ## Value types

-A Property may return values of any type.
+A Property can return values of any type.
 However, there are certain types that are specifically expected and supported throughout the API.

 The primary limitation is that these type values will need to be represented